skyportal/skyportal/doc/extensions.md

 # SkyPortal Extensions

-It is common for specific instances of SkyPortal to employ ``extensions,'' which use added components and APIs not available in the baseline app, usually because of particular forms of data access and distribution.
+It is common for specific instances of SkyPortal to employ "extensions", which use added components and APIs not available in the baseline app, usually because of particular forms of data access and distribution.
 Some examples include [Fritz](https://github.com/fritz-marshal/fritz) or [SkyPortal-GRANDMA](https://github.com/grandma-collaboration/icare).

 For the APIs, they will have a folder: extensions/skyportal/skyportal/handlers/api For the ducks, they will have a folder: extensions/skyportal/static/js/ducks